 Progression is achieved through the Graded Examination structure, with each of the grades being progressively differentiated by content and shown through performance.
-Progression through the vocational grades may lead to dance teaching qualifications, higher education courses, or employment within the wider dance context, e.g. (i) performers within Russian Classical Ballet and as a dancer or entertainer, (ii) professionals as a director, choreographer, producer, or within arts management/promotion/marketing/advertising.
+Progression through the vocational grades may lead to dance teaching qualifications, higher education courses, or employment within the wider dance context, e.g. (i) performers within musical theatre and as a dancer or entertainer, (ii) professionals as a director, choreographer, producer, or within promotion/marketing/advertising.